stelligent/mutato/docs/mvp.md

 Naturally all features of Nunjucks are supported such as includes, blocks, loops and dynamic function calls (Nunjucks filters).

-The YAML is pre-processed before construct initialization.
 A version string must indicate the version of Mu2 the YAML targets.
+If version is missing from the file, latest version is assumed and user should be warned about it and encouraged to include a version string.

-The YAML file can contain the following dynamic Nunjucks variables:
+The YAML file can contain the following dynamic Nunjucks filters:

 - environment strings: `{{ env(VAR) }}` resolves to the environment variable
 - SSM parameters: `{{ ssm(property) }}`.
 String parameters resolved through SSM.